ExpressionEngine/ExpressionEngine-User-Guide/source/cp/members/profile/buttons/form.rst

 .. rst-class:: cp-path

-**Control Panel Location:** :menuselection:`Settings --> HTML Buttons`
+**Control Panel Location:** :menuselection:`Profile -> HTML Buttons`

 ..
 Overview

-This section of the Control Panel allows you to define your *HTML buttons*.
-HTML buttons appear in the PUBLISH page and allow you to add basic HTML to your entries.
+Each member may also specify their own HTML Formatting buttons.
+These buttons are available for use when creating or editing channel entries.
+By default, these will include the buttons specified in the Default HTML Buttons area.
+The user may edit or add to the buttons as desired.

 ..
 Screenshot (optional)